 - 1. Case analysis where students explore the relationships between society and the engineering issues of a project under specific dimensions;

 - 2. Construction and assembly of a case portfolio which includes

 - i.
 Presentation slides

 - ii.
 Feedback critiques

 - iii.
-Weekly summary reports

-- iv.
-A report on Sustainable Development

-- v.
 Individual Reflections

 - 3. Final oral presentation

 Assessment Methods

+in Alignment with

+Intended Learning

+Outcomes

-in Alignment with Intended Learning Outcomes Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed
+Specific assessment methods/tasks % weighting Intended subject learning outcomes to be assessed

-a b c
+a b С

 1. Continuous assessment 70%

 Group weekly learning activities (20%) ✓ ✓ ✓

 Individual Assignments (2) (20%) ✓ ✓

 Individual final presentation (15%) ✓ ✓

 Individual reflection statement (5%) ✓ ✓

-Group project and SD reports (10%) ✓ ✓ ✓
+Group project (10%) ✓ ✓ ✓

-2. Examination 30% ✓ ✓
+2. Take-home Assignment 30% ✓ ✓

-Total 100% • -
+Total 100%

 Explanation of the appropriateness of the assessment methods in assessing the intended learning outcomes:

-The coursework requires students to work in groups to students perspectives of the eight dimensions in an engineering setting exercises, students' ability to apply and synthesize acquired assessed through their performance during groups' discussion, and the quality of their portfolio reports on the case studies.
-The closed-book examination is used to assess students' criproblem-solving skills when working on their own. ng.
-Base d on these lge can be
+The coursework requires students to work in groups to study cases from the perspectives of the eight dimensions in an engineering setting.
+Based on these exercises, students' ability to apply and synthesize acquired knowledge can be assessed through their performance during groups' discussion, oral presentations, and the quality of their portfolio reports on the case studies.

-ritical thi inking and
+The take-home assignment is used to assess students' critical thinking and problemsolving skills when working on their own and give students more time and flexibility to complete an assignment.
+It provides students the opportunity to review and extend what they have learnt in class and to check their understanding and progress.

-Student Study Effort Class contact:
+Class contact:

-Expected Lectures and review 27 Hrs.
+Lectures and review 27 Hrs.

 Presentation 12 Hrs.

 Other student study efforts:

 Research and preparation 55 Hrs.

 Report and Assignments writing 25 Hrs.

 Total student study effort 119 Hrs.

-Reading List and References